Xyaneon/conways-game-of-life/README.md

 dotnet run --project src/Xyaneon.Games.ConwaysGameOfLife.CLI/Xyaneon.Games.ConwaysGameOfLife.CLI.csproj --file samples/blinker.cells
 ```

+The console app is interactive.
+It will print the updated state into the terminal each time you press any key, until you press <kbd>Q</kbd> to quit.

 ## Background

 This project is my entry into a sort of coding competition among friends.